Ramsai170899/profile/revised resume.md

 *   Enhanced a data collection and fingerprint analysis application by implementing bug fixes, new features, and performance tuning.
 *   Configured and optimized fingerprint matching algorithms and sensor calibration protocols using console-based Autotune and performance evaluation tools.
-*   Contributed to a fraud detection module that analyzed fingerprint patterns to identify suspicious activity and provided user feedback for improved sensor performance.
+*   Contributed to a fraud detection module that analyzed logs files of fingerprint patterns to identify suspicious activity and provided user feedback for improved sensor performance.

 **Actuarial Data Science Intern** | Tech Actuarial | Jun 2022 – Aug 2022

 *   Contributed to a predictive modeling project for **insurance fraud detection**.
 *   Addressed severe class imbalance in the dataset by implementing **SMOTE (Synthetic Minority Over-sampling Technique)**.
 *   Trained and evaluated a **Random Forest classifier** that achieved **95% accuracy and an AUC score of 0.99**, effectively identifying fraudulent claims.

-### **Key Improvements in the Revised Version:**

-*   **Stronger Verbs:** "Engineered," "Architected," "Led," "Optimized."
-*   **Clearer Impact:** Explains *why* the work was important (e.g., "ensuring data integrity," "reducing manual effort").
-*   **Quantification:** Highlights the 7x speed-up and specific model metrics (RMSE, MAE, AUC).
-*   **Modern Terminology:** Uses terms like "RAG-based chatbot," "end-to-end model lifecycle," and "production-ready solutions" that resonate with tech companies.
-*   **Focus on Transferable Skills:** Your actuarial work is framed as data science, software engineering, and ML Ops work, making it highly relevant for any data-driven company.

-This revised version presents you as a results-oriented technologist who can build robust data solutions, not just an analyst who performs tasks.
-Good luck